 Don’t worry if it’s your first time, the experienced guides will be there to keep you safe.
 Just go with the flow and don’t forget to admire the scenery.

-Take to the skies above Banff National Park and watch in awe as the landscape unfolds before your eyes.
+Whether you sign up for one of the Discover Banff Tours helicopter flights or book something more bespoke, the views from above are like nothing you’ve ever seen before.
 You’ll enjoy a bird’s-eye view of glimmering lakes and dramatic peaks, with carpets of green hugging the mountainsides all around.

 See the sun reflecting off glaciers that snake down the valleys, and watch for wildlife emerging from the forests.
-Some flights include a landing and a remote hike to scenic viewpoints.
+Some flights include a landing and a remote hike to scenic viewpoints as well.

 Enjoy a rip-roaring night out at the Banff Ave Brewing Company.
 Using spring water from the Canadian Rockies, the in-house beers are the finest in town.
 For citrus tones, go for the White Wit, or for a malty flavor, opt for a Black Pil.